 2) Involve the stakeholders early and often

-To understand the stakeholders’ interests, the product owner must also understand the stakeholders themselves.
-It’s the product owner’s duty to address these interests and, if necessary, filter them for the development team.
+To understand the stakeholders’ interests, the Product Owner must also understand the stakeholders themselves.
+It is the Product Owner’s duty to address these interests and, if necessary, filter them for the development team.

 3) Handle the high-level planning

 - Plan the iterations in advance